 “Throughout Meigs County, novel ideas and elbow grease are working to expand opportunities for our neighbors,” said Jennifer Sheets, a committee member of the Meigs County Foundation.
 “By launching Endow 200, the Meigs County Foundation will be able to invest homegrown dollars into ideas that will have an impact on our local communities.”

 Whether you call Meigs County home today or are looking to give back to a place where you grew up, everyone now has the chance to make a difference in Meigs for generations.

-The Meigs County Community Fund is led by a volunteer commitee with strong ties to the Meigs County community.
-Meigs County Community Fund committee members include:
+The Meigs County Foundation is led by a volunteer committee with strong ties to the Meigs County community.
+Meigs County Foundation committee members include: